 Click here to read about ALTA's current and former mentees.

 Click here to read about the many accomplishments of ALTA's current and former mentees.

-The 2020 mentorships are offered by ALTA in partnership with Amazon Crossing, the A. M. Qattan Foundation, the Institut Ramon Llull, the Hong Kong Poetry Festival Foundation, the Literature Translation Institute of Korea, and the Russian Federation Institute for Literary Translation:
+The following mentorships are available in 2021, offered by ALTA in partnership with Amazon Crossing, the Dutch Foundation for Literature, Literature Translation Institute of Korea, the Taipei Cultural Center in New York, and the Russian Federation Institute for Literary Translation: